The Weight of Our Stuff

 According to the Federal Reserve Bank of New York’s Quarterly Report, in the second quarter of 2024, household consumer debt has reached an all-time high with a collective total of $17.8 trillion.
 (Yes, trillion.)

-It appears we’re spending money we don’t have on things we don’t need to fill a chasm of conformity often leaving many of us weighed down, emotionally drained, and financially fraught.
+I can’t help but be curious about the connection between these two statistics.
+It appears we’re spending money we may not have on things we may not need to fill a chasm of conformity often leaving many of us weighed down, emotionally drained, and financially fraught.

 We live in a consumer-driven culture.
 We’re constantly being fed messages of acquisition, materialism, and procurement.
 We’ve been conditioned to purchase, store, and stockpile.
 Untangling and detaching from the messaging of more stuff and more debt enables us to create intentional and supportive spaces that aren’t weighing us down.

-Madelyn and I met up again about seven months after our initial coffee date.
+Maggie and I met up again about seven months after our initial coffee date.
 When she arrived, I sensed an effervescence and airiness that I hadn’t detected during our previous meeting.
 There was a pep in her step that had previously seemed absent.
 She looked radiant and appeared to be at ease as she walked.
 She seemed… sunny.

 As she sat, she smiled.
 There was no need for words.
 Her body language exuded confidence and calm.
 There was no need to unpack what she’d been up to.
 Her demeanor, her lightness, and the energy emanating from her told me everything.